andela-sjames/django-bucketlist-application/README.md

 * User can mark a bucketlist item as done if he/she has done it.

 ##Build Locally
-To build this project you will need to have git and python on your
+To build this project you will need to have git and python
 installed on your local machine.
 [Python](https://www.python.org/downloads/), [Git](https://git-scm.com/downloads).
 Once insatlled

 1. Make a directory for the project. ``` mkdir project```